Walmart puts up strong Q3, announces opioid settlement

 Sales rose 8.7% to $152.81 billion, above estimates of $147.7 billion, according to FactSet.

-Sales at stores opened at least a year rose 8.2%, higher than the 6.5% in the previous quarter.
+Comparable sales — those from established stores and online operating over the past 12 months — rose 8.2%, higher than the 6.5% in the previous quarter.
 Online sales rose 16%.

 The company said that its adjusted full-year earnings per share is now expected to decline by 6% to 7%, instead of the 9% to 11% it predicted in August.